devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 #### IAM Condition Keys

-- iam:AWSServiceName : control access for a specific service role.
+- `iam:AWSServiceName` : control access for a specific service role.
 Use case: roles need to be attached to only specific services.
-- iam:OrganizationsPolicyId : provides the IAM entity access to specific SCPs.
+- `iam:OrganizationsPolicyId : provides the IAM entity access to specific SCPs.
 Use case: users are also required to be authenticated via a service control policy.
-- iam:PermissionsBoundary : checks that the specified policy is attached as a permissions boundary on the IAM principal resource.
+- `iam:PermissionsBoundary` : checks that the specified policy is attached as a permissions boundary on the IAM principal resource.
 Use case: guardrails need to be configured for a policy attached to an IAM group.
-- iam:PolicyARN : control how users can apply AWS managed and customer managed policies.
+- `iam:PolicyARN` : control how users can apply AWS managed and customer managed policies.
 Use case: users can attach specific customer managed policies to only certain IAM groups and roles.
-- iam:ResourceTag : checks that the tag attached to the identity resource, either a user or role, matches the specified key name and value provided.
+- `iam:ResourceTag` : checks that the tag attached to the identity resource, either a user or role, matches the specified key name and value provided.
 Use case: permissions should be assigned to only a certain IAM role.

 ##### Condition keys for passing roles (iam:passRole)

-- iam:PassedToService : specifies the service principal of the service to which a role can be passed.
+- `iam:PassedToService` : specifies the service principal of the service to which a role can be passed.
 Use case: service roles should be created and passed to only specific AWS services.
-- iam:AssociatedResourceArn : specifies the ARN of the resource to which this role will be associated at the destination service.
+- `iam:AssociatedResourceArn` : specifies the ARN of the resource to which this role will be associated at the destination service.
 Use case: users can pass a role that is associated with only a certain resource.

 #### Global Condition Key

-- aws:CalledVia : List of services that are calling in the chain of execution (ex: User calls CF, CF calls DynamoDB and DynamoDB calls KMS)
+- `aws:CalledVia` : List of services that are calling in the chain of execution (ex: User calls CF, CF calls DynamoDB and DynamoDB calls KMS)
-- aws:CalledViaFirst
+- `aws:CalledViaFirst`
-- aws:CalledViaLast
+- `aws:CalledViaLast`
-- aws:ViaAWSService : boolean
+- `aws:ViaAWSService` : boolean
-- aws:CurrentTime : YYYY-MM-DDThh:mm:ssZ
+- `aws:CurrentTime` : YYYY-MM-DDThh:mm:ssZ
-- aws:EpochTime : unix timestamp
+- `aws:EpochTime` : unix timestamp
-- aws:TokenIssueTime
+- `aws:TokenIssueTime`
-- aws:MultiFactorAge : age in seconds
+- `aws:MultiFactorAge` : age in seconds
-- aws:MultiFactorAuthPresent : boolean
+- `aws:MultiFactorAuthPresent` : boolean
-- aws:SecureTransport : if the request is sent using SSL
+- `aws:SecureTransport` : if the request is sent using SSL
-- aws:SourceAccount
+- `aws:SourceAccount`
-- aws:SourceArn
+- `aws:SourceArn`
-- aws:SourceIp : IP range or single value
+- `aws:SourceIp` : IP range or single value
-- aws:SourceVpc
+- `aws:SourceVpc`
-- aws:SourceVpce : for vpc endpoint
+- `aws:SourceVpce` : for vpc endpoint
-- aws:VpcSourceIp : for vpc endpoint with the IP range or single value
+- `aws:VpcSourceIp` : for vpc endpoint with the IP range or single value
-- aws:PrincipalAccount
+- `aws:PrincipalAccount`
-- aws:PrincipalArn
+- `aws:PrincipalArn`
-- aws:PrincipalOrgId
+- `aws:PrincipalOrgId`
-- aws:PrincipalOrgPaths
+- `aws:PrincipalOrgPaths`
-- aws:PrincipalType : to restrict access to only certain principal type (Account, User, AssumedRole, AWS service, FederatedUser)
+- `aws:PrincipalType` : to restrict access to only certain principal type (Account, User, AssumedRole, AWS service, FederatedUser)
-- aws:PrincipalTag : "aws.PrincipalTag/\<key>" : "\<value>"
+- `aws:PrincipalTag` : `aws.PrincipalTag/<key>` : `<value>`
-- aws:RequestTag : "aws.RequestTag/\<key>" : "\<value>"
+- `aws:RequestTag` : `aws.RequestTag/<key>` : `<value>`
-- aws:ResourceTag : "ec2.ResourceTag/\<key>" : "\<value>"
+- `aws:ResourceTag` : `ec2.ResourceTag/<key>` : `<value>`
-- aws:TagsKeys : to define wich tag keys are allowed to be used when tagging a resource
+- `aws:TagsKeys` : to define which tag keys are allowed to be used when tagging a resource
-- aws:Referer : when calling API operations using a web browser
+- `aws:Referer` : when calling API operations using a web browser
-- aws:RequestedRegion : limit access to regions
+- `aws:RequestedRegion` : limit access to regions
-- aws:UserAgent
+- `aws:UserAgent`
-- aws:userid : restrict access to specific IAM users or IAM roles
+- `aws:userid` : restrict access to specific IAM users or IAM roles
-- aws:username : restrict access to specific IAM users
+- `aws:username` : restrict access to specific IAM users

 - If a condition key is missing from a request context, the policy can fail the evaluation.
-If you use condition keys that are available only in some circumstances, you can use the IfExists versions of the condition operators.
+If you use condition keys that are available only in some circumstances, you can use the `IfExists` versions of the condition operators.

 #### AWS STS